gwastro/pycbc/docs/ahope.rst

 Documentation of the ahope executable and how to run it can be found here.

 Each of the sections is described in detail below.
-Also refer to the `Link page here <https://www.lsc-group.phys.uwm.edu/ligovirgo/cbcnote/InspiralPipelineDevelopment/130627093845InspiralPipelineDocumentationAhope_development_plan>`_ for details.
-Also see the `Link page here <https://www.lsc-group.phys.uwm.edu/ligovirgo/cbcnote/InspiralPipelineDevelopment/130614025403InspiralPipelineDevelopmentThe%20evolution%20of%20ihope%20and%20inspiral>`_ for descriptions of what ahope should be and motivation for making ahope in the first place. **NOTE: REMOVE THESE LINKS ONCE AHOPE DOCUMENTATION IS SUFFICIENT THAT THIS IS NOT LONGER NEEDED**
+Also refer to the `page here <https://www.lsc-group.phys.uwm.edu/ligovirgo/cbcnote/InspiralPipelineDevelopment/130627093845InspiralPipelineDocumentationAhope_development_plan>`_ for details.
+Also see the `link here <https://www.lsc-group.phys.uwm.edu/ligovirgo/cbcnote/InspiralPipelineDevelopment/130614025403InspiralPipelineDevelopmentThe%20evolution%20of%20ihope%20and%20inspiral>`_ for descriptions of what ahope should be and motivation for making ahope in the first place. **NOTE: REMOVE THESE LINKS ONCE AHOPE DOCUMENTATION IS SUFFICIENT THAT THIS IS NOT LONGER NEEDED**

 The sections are